 Quickstart: Create a virtual network using PowerShell

 A virtual network enables Azure resources, such as virtual machines (VM), to communicate privately with each other, and with the internet.
-In this article, you learn how to create a virtual network.
+In this quickstart, you learn how to create a virtual network.
 After creating a virtual network, you deploy two VMs into the virtual network.
 You then connect to one VM from the internet, and communicate privately between the two VMs.

 If you don't have an Azure subscription, create a free account now.

 The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
 It has common Azure tools preinstalled and configured to use with your account.
 Just click the Copy to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 There are a few ways to launch the Cloud Shell:

 |Click Try It in the upper right corner of a code block.|

 |Click the Cloud Shell button on the menu in the upper right of the Azure portal.|